 • Lymphopenia: MAVENCLAD causes a dose-dependent reduction in lymphocyte count.
 In clinical studies, 87% of MAVENCLAD-treated patients experienced lymphopenia.
 The lowest absolute lymphocyte counts occurred approximately 2 to 3 months after the start of each treatment course and were lower with each additional treatment course.
 Concomitant use of MAVENCLAD with hematotoxic drugs may increase the risk of adverse reactions because of the additive hematological effects.
 Monitor lymphocyte counts before and during treatment, periodically thereafter, and when clinically indicated.

 • Infections: MAVENCLAD can reduce the body's immune defense and may increase the likelihood of infections.
 Infections occurred in 49% of MAVENCLAD-treated patients compared to 44% of patients treated with placebo in clinical studies.
 The most frequent serious infections included herpes zoster and pyelonephritis.
 Single fatal cases of tuberculosis and fulminant hepatitis B were reported in the clinical program.
+Screen patients for latent infections; consider delaying treatment until infection is fully controlled.
 Administer live-attenuated or live vaccines at least 4 to 6 weeks prior to starting MAVENCLAD.
-Screen patients for latent infections; consider delaying treatment until infection is fully controlled.
-Vaccinate patients antibody-negative to varicella zoster virus prior to treatment.
+Vaccinate patients who are seronegative for varicella zoster virus (VZV) prior to treatment.
+Vaccinate patients who are seropositive to VZV with recombinant, adjuvanted zoster vaccine either prior to or during treatment, including when their lymphocyte counts are less than or equal to 500 cells per microliter.
 Administer anti-herpes prophylaxis in patients with lymphocyte counts less than 200 cells per microliter.
 Monitor for infections.
 In patients treated with parenteral cladribine for oncologic indications, cases of progressive multifocal leukoencephalopathy (PML) have been reported.
-No case of PML has been reported in clinical studies of cladribine in patients with MS.
+No case of PML has been reported in clinical studies of cladribine in patients with MS. Administer all immunizations (except as noted for VZV) according to immunization guidelines prior to starting MAVENCLAD.

 • Hematologic Toxicity: In addition to lymphopenia, decreases in other blood cells and hematological parameters have been reported with MAVENCLAD in clinical studies.
 In general, mild to moderate decreases in neutrophil counts, hemoglobin levels, and platelet counts were observed.
 Severe decreases in neutrophil counts were observed in 3.6% of MAVENCLAD-treated patients, compared to 2.8% of placebo patients.
 Obtain complete blood count (CBC) with differential including lymphocyte count before and during treatment, periodically thereafter, and when clinically indicated.